MicrosoftDocs/ai-builder/ai-builder-docs/prediction-sample-data.md

 Download [AIBuilder_Lab.zip](https://github.com/microsoft/PowerApps-Samples/blob/master/ai-builder/labs/AIBuilder_Lab.zip) file, which contains prediction sample images and labels.

 > [!NOTE]
 > The **AIBuilder_Lab.zip** file also contains sample files for working with other AI Builder model types, as well as some hands-on-labs that you can use to learn more about AI Builder.
-More information is available [here](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/labs), or in the **readme.txt** file contained in the zip file.
+More information about the contents of the zip file is available [here](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/labs), or in the **readme.txt** file contained in the zip file.

 ## Instructions